 Collision coverage pays for repairs if you or another driver is at fault in an accident.
 It applies to collisions with another vehicle, a stationary object, or a rolling vehicle.
 Collision coverage does not typically pay for damage to your car that is caused by animal collisions or weather.
 But collision insurance does pay for repairs to your car if you or a pedestrian gets into an accident.

 A collision deductible waiver eliminates your deductible when another driver is at fault.
-If your car is worth more than $4,000, you can use a collision deductible waiver.
+If your car is worth more than $4,000.
+So you can use the collision deductible waiver.
 Typically, collision insurance is higher for people who own high-end cars.
 Higher deductibles mean cheaper premiums.
 If you are at fault for an accident, collision coverage will pay the full value of your car, plus the cost of repairs.

 Comprehensive coverage

 When shopping for car insurance, be sure to compare the cost of comprehensive coverage with the value of the car.
 Some comprehensive coverage may end up costing you more than the car is worth.
 If this is the case, opt out of comprehensive coverage.
 A smaller positive number means that you are paying for insurance that won’t pay out when you need it the most.
-A high positive number means that you are not paying too much for a policy that won’t pay out at all if you file a claim.
+A higher positive number means you’re not paying more for a policy that won’t pay out at all if you file a claim.

-If you have a newer vehicle, comprehensive coverage is an essential component of car insurance.
-Comprehensive coverage pays for any damage that may occur to the car despite collisions.
+If you own a new vehicle, comprehensive coverage is an essential component of car insurance.
+Comprehensive coverage pays for any damage the car may incur despite a collision.
 Some coverage plans will also cover road debris and animals.
-However, some plans exclude damage caused by natural disasters or floods.
-Comprehensive coverage can also cost more than the value of a car, so make sure to consider your budget and your car’s value before purchasing it.
+However, some plans exclude losses due to natural calamities or floods.
+Comprehensive coverage can cost more than the car itself, so be sure to consider your budget and the value of your car before purchasing it.

 While most people choose to have collision coverage only, it is always worth checking out comprehensive coverage.
 It will cover damage caused by non-collision causes such as natural disasters, break-ins, and vandalism.
 Additionally, some financing and lease agreements require comprehensive coverage.
 Comprehensive coverage may not make sense if your car is old and in need of repairs.
-If you are unsure of whether comprehensive coverage is right for you, make sure to consult a financial planner.
+If you’re not sure whether comprehensive coverage is right for you.
+If so be sure to consult a financial planner.

 Personal injury protection